McKamey Manor: Controversies

 According to participant Laura Hertz Brotherton, on a visit to the Manor in 2016, she repeatedly used her safeword for several minutes before employees stopped torturing her.
 She was later treated at a hospital for extensive injuries.

 McKamey Manor in Summertown, Tennessee, has been the subject of many complaints in Lawrence County.
 County Commissioner Scott Franks described an incident where deputies were called to the property after a neighbor saw a woman dragged screaming from a van as part of the experience: "Staged or not, this is simply something that none of us want anywhere near us."
 District Attorney Brent Cooper said the program was legal because people subjected themselves to it voluntarily, though participants could withdraw their consent at any time according to Tennessee law.
 In July 2017, Franks put a community alert on his Facebook in opposition to McKamey Manor, which had almost 600 comments, with most being opposed to the activity in Summertown.

 Nashville Scene journalist Megan Seling has questioned many of the Manor's claims.
-"Here's the thing: There is no $20,000," she wrote, saying that nobody has completed the tour by design.
+"Here's the Thing: There is no $20,000," she wrote, saying that nobody has completed the tour by design.
 "No one has made it to the supposed Huntsville portion of the show. ...
 McKamey knows what will break people, and after stringing them along ... he can simply pull out what's needed to shut down the show when it's ready to end."

-On October 31, 2023, the Tennessee Attorney General and Reporter Jonathan Skrmetti notified McKamey Manor that it was under investigation over concerns about its business practices and whether they might violate the state's consumer protection laws.
+On October 31, 2023, Tennessee Attorney General Jonathan Skrmetti notified McKamey Manor that it was under investigation over concerns about its business practices and whether they might violate the state's consumer protection laws.
 Specific concerns include the allegations that withdrawn consent is not honored, lack of access to the waiver, and the inability for contestants to win the purported prize money.

 A tweet was made stating that a letter was sent raising these concerns about McKamey's business practices.
-In response, the official McKamey Manor account simply responded, “Haters gonna hate.”
+In response, the official McKamey Manor account replied, "Haters gonna hate."

 A few months after the investigation, McKamey filed a 32-page lawsuit against the Tennessee Attorney General, claiming the request violated his First, Fourth, Fifth, and Fourteenth Amendment rights.
 The lawsuit was ultimately dropped in August, yet McKamey's attorneys have asked the court to reconsider.
 McKamey later filed a lawsuit in April against Hulu and one of the participants included in their documentary.
 While Hulu was dismissed from the lawsuit, it is still ongoing against the participant who was interviewed.